laravel/docs/eloquent-relationships.md

         $query->where('title', 'like', '%first%');
     }])->get();

+In this example, Eloquent will only eager load posts where the post's `title` column contains the word `first`.

 > {note} The `limit` and `take` query builder methods may not be used when constraining eager loads.

 <a name="lazy-eager-loading"></a>